jtramm/ConstructiveSolidGeometry.jl/README.md

 ## Installation

-Before using this package, be sure to run:
+Once the package has been accepeted by `METADATA`, you will be able to install via:

 ```julia
 Pkg.add("ConstructiveSolidGeometry")